Buttock Lift Surgery Cost and Procedure Information

 Patients will need to take some time off work to help with recovery.
 Generally, patients will be able to return to work after around two weeks.
 For an office job, patients may be able to return more quickly, and for a more physically demanding job, they may need up to three weeks off.

 Sports and exercise

 For the first four weeks after the surgery, patients will need to avoid all sport and strenuous exercise.
-During this time, it is recommended going on gentle walks to keep active, which in turn will help with recovery.
+During this time, it is recommended to go on gentle walks to keep active, which will help with recovery.
 After week four, patients will be able to start doing some exercise again.
 However, they should still avoid strenuous activity and contact sports.
-After six to eight weeks patients should be able to resume all sports and exercise.
+After six to eight weeks, patients should be able to resume all sports and exercise.
 This includes contact sports and weightlifting.
 Patients should ask their surgeon for specific timeframes of when they will be able to return to sport and exercise.

 Sitting and sleeping

 It is important that for at least two weeks after the surgery that patients avoid prolonged sitting.
 Patients should avoid putting direct pressure on the buttocks as much as possible after the surgery.
 Patients can do this by using a pillow to raise the buttocks when they sit down.
 In addition, patients will be encouraged to sleep on their front or sides after surgery.
 Patients should avoid sleeping on their back for the first three weeks as this also puts pressure on the buttocks.

 Patients may be given a compression garment to wear after the surgery.
 The surgeon will inform the patient specifically if they need one as part of their buttock lift aftercare and how long they should wear it for.
 Usually, patients will have to wear it for around four to eight weeks.
 This is to support the buttocks and to ensure that they heal properly.
 The purpose of a compression garment is to reduce swelling and help to achieve the best final result.